 Following assessment and Staff consultation a child's special needs are identified and the needs are recorded on the SEND Register.

-An IEP (Individual Education Plan) - also known as a 'Learning Plan' - is devised in collaboration with the child.
+An IEP (Individual Education Plan) is devised in collaboration with the child.
 The IEP is sent to parents who are invited to discuss this initially with the Class Teacher and contribute to the IEP.
-These IEPs (Learning Plans) are reviewed with parents every half term.